Discover the Magic of Pelion Greece: Your Ultimate Travel Guide

 Potistika Beach, southeastern Pelion

 In the summer, dive into the crystal-clear stunning beaches of Pagasetic Gulf and the Aegean Sea.
 Pagasetic gulf beaches are calmer, warmer more Greek family-friendly.
-Aegean waters can be cooler, can be wavy, and perfect for sea activity lovers.
+Aegean waters can be cooler, wavy, and perfect for sea activity lovers.

 *Some of the links in this post are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you